ghga-de/microservice-repository-template/docs/README.md

 -->

 # Docs Folder
-This Folder is meant to contain the documentation of your microservice.
+This folder is meant to contain the documentation of your microservice.
+If needed, additional objects such as images, diagrams, etc. should be put into seperate subfolders.